chris-prener/biscale/cran-comments.md

 * r-hub not used because it lacks dependencies needed to build `sf` on Debian

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs with local checks or on Appveyor.
+There were no ERRORs, WARNINGs, or NOTEs with local or CI checks.

-On TRAVIS, we are currently failing on R-oldrel macOS due to a switch in the TeX set-up.
-This does not appear to having anything to do with our package specifically.

-On winbuilder checks, we get one NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Christopher Prener <chris.prener@slu.edu>'

-New submission

 ## Reverse dependencies
 Not applicable.